Ohio has islands. Let me repeat that in case you need to hear it again — Ohio has islands!

-This area of Ohio is conveniently located within driving distance to several cities including Columbus, Cleveland, Cincinnati, Detroit, and Pittsburgh.
+This area of Ohio is conveniently located within driving distance of several cities, including Columbus, Cleveland, Cincinnati, Detroit, and Pittsburgh.

-Explore More: Looking for more to do?
-Check out all of the fun things you can do in Ohio!
+Explore More: Looking for more activities?
+Check out all of the fun things you can do in Ohio.

 But there’s more to Sandusky than Cedar Point (although you absolutely shouldn’t skip Cedar Point).
-It has even been named one of the best coastal small towns in America.
+It has even been named one of America’s best small towns for families.

-If you’re planning to visit Kelleys Island, you can take a ferry from Sandusky to get there, so you should definitely plan to spend part of a day enjoying this little town.
+If you plan to visit Kelleys Island, you can take a ferry from Sandusky to get there, so you should plan to spend part of the day enjoying this little town.

 The first thing you’ll want to do is stop for breakfast at Wake Up and Waffle.
 This restaurant, owned by sisters originally from Cleveland, serves breakfast and brunch daily, specializing in hot Liege waffles.
 These yeasted dough Belgian-style waffles are made with pearl sugar imported from Belgium.
 Savory or sweet, these waffles are a great way to start your day.

 After breakfast, head to Sandusky Segwave for a guided tour of historic downtown Sandusky.
 Both 1 and 2-hour tours are available.
-Don’t worry if you’ve never been on a Segway before — you’ll receive a bit of training before you head out on your tour.
+Don’t worry if you’ve never been on a Segway before — you’ll receive some training before heading out on your tour.

 Kelleys Island, Ohio

-Kelleys Island is a popular vacation spot in Ohio, but I confess, that this was my first trip there.
-I’d always heard of Kelleys Island, and its next-door neighbor, Put-In-Bay, but I had never made it up there until now, even though this area is only a 2-2.5 hour drive from Columbus.
+Kelleys Island is a popular vacation spot in Ohio, but I confess that this was my first trip there.
+I’d always heard of Kelleys Island and its next-door neighbor, Put-In-Bay, but I had never made it up there until now, even though this area is only a 2 to 2.5-hour drive from Columbus.